JoshuaEA54/JoshuaEA54/README.md

 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-0A66C2?logo=linkedin&logoColor=white&style=flat)](https://www.linkedin.com/in/joshua-elizondo-b48549351/)

 Hello, everyone!
-I'm Joshua, a third-year Systems Engineering student at the National University of Costa Rica.
+I'm Joshua, a third-year Systems Engineering student at the Universidad Nacional de Costa Rica.
 I’m passionate about artificial intelligence, web development, and continuous learning.
 I love exploring new technologies and building projects that make a positive impact.

 What I’m up to
 - 🧐 I'm interested in AI, machine learning, and cloud technologies.